guardian/jr-api-gateway-workshop/Troubleshooting.md

-2. My riff-raff template isn't getting validation errrors.
+2. My riff-raff template is getting validation errors.
 Is there some way I can validate it before going through the process of building and attempting to deploy?
     __Answer: Try going to https://riffraff.gutools.co.uk/ , then navigating to Documentation -> Validate configuration, and pasting in your configuration__